Can you combine Agile with Prince2 ®/ MSP? ®

 Opposite ends of the spectrum: control versus flexibility

 Change is looked on as a bad thing in Prince2 (hence the ‘tolerances’, strictly ‘controlled‘).
 One of the major advantages that Agile can bring is the ability to accommodate change quickly (flexibility is a better word).
 Introducing Change in a Prince2 environment can be very slow (cumbersome, not ‘agile’) and is often a real challenge.
 Even to the point where it is avoided rather than embraced.

-Prince2 retains all key decision making at the Project Board level – but typically most of the members of the Project Board don’t work on the project anywhere near every day.
-Their involvement may be (and often is) limited to their time on the Project Board.
+Prince2 retains all key decision making at the Project Board level – but typically most of the members of the Project Board don’t work on the project every day.
+Their involvement is often limited to their time on the Project Board.
 Monthly Project Boards can be very slow when there are issues and decisions are required.
 The same thing will occur if you only call on the Board when an ‘exception’ has occurred.
-Agile looks to have all decision making (e.g. Product Owner) available to the team all the time – to reduce delays (when decisions are required or there are issues to resolve).
+Agile looks to have decision making (e.g. via Product Owner) available to the team all the time – to reduce delays, when decisions are required or there are issues to resolve.

 and look at the evidence!